© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross in the churchyard of St Mary is a scheduled monument protected by Historic England under reference 1016358.
 View the official record →

-The cross in the churchyard of St Mary is a medieval stone monument of probable fourteenth-century date.
+The Cross in the churchyard of St Mary is a medieval stone cross of uncertain date, located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016358.

 Cross in the churchyard of St Mary is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016358.